tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_data/modeling_data.md

 In particular, it provides classes for:
  * description of points, vectors, curves and surfaces,
- * their positioning in 3D space using axis or coordinate systems, and
+ * their positioning in 3D space using axis or coordinate systems,
  * their geometric transformation, by applying translations, rotations, symmetries, scaling transformations and combinations thereof.

 The following non-persistent and reference-handled objects are available:
-- Point
+- point,
-- Cartesian point
+- cartesian point,
-- Vector
+- vector,
-- Direction
+- direction,
-- Vector with magnitude
+- vector with magnitude,
-- Axis
+- axis,
-- Curve
+- curve,
-- Line
+- line,
-- Conic: circle, ellipse, hyperbola, parabola
+- conic: circle, ellipse, hyperbola, parabola,
-- Offset curve
+- offset curve,
-- Elementary surface: plane, cylinder, cone, sphere, torus
+- elementary surface: plane, cylinder, cone, sphere, torus,
-- Bounded curve: trimmed curve, NURBS curve, Bezier curve
+- bounded curve: trimmed curve, NURBS curve, Bezier curve,
-- Bounded surface: rectangular trimmed surface, NURBS surface,Bezier surface
+- bounded surface: rectangular trimmed surface, NURBS surface, Bezier surface,
-- Swept surface: surface of linear extrusion, surface of revolution
+- swept surface: surface of linear extrusion, surface of revolution,
-- Offset surface.
+- offset surface.

 The key characteristic of *Geom* curves and surfaces is that they are parameterized.
 Each class provides functions to work with the parametric equation of the curve or